 I love doing voice-overs.
 And fortunately I’ve gotten to do a lot of them.
 I did my first recordings back in the 80s as a member of the comedy trio Isaac Air Freight: 5 studio albums and 7 limited edition releases from our radio series The Isaac Air Show.
 (Here’s a link to the first voice-over I ever did: Prodigal Joe.)
-I went on to write and perform on a series of children’s recordings for the same studio.
+I went on to write for the Isaac Air Show, including a multipart sci-fi spoof Soul Wars, and to write and perform on a series of children’s recordings for the same studio, as well.

 Later, I performed with the comedy duo Mitch & Allen.
 By the mid-2000’s I’d done radio, audio books (“Get paid to read?!”), and the now-classic Zondervan Dramatized Audio Bible, for which I narrated most of the Psalms as King David.

 I’ve always had huge respect for great voice-over artists.
 They’re the people who invade our lives without us ever knowing their names.
 Except for one:

 Don LaFontaine.
 Don’t know the name?
 You know his voice.
 And you know his signature line, “In a world where…” Often called “the golden voice,” he was the most successful voice-over artist of all time.